I created this guide to include everything you need to know about TENS UNIT devices, including the best models but...

-As you can see, EMS are different from TENS machines because they send messages to different recipients.
+As you can see, EMS is different from TENS machines because they send messages to different recipients.
 TENS models talk to your nerve cells, while EMS devices communicate with your muscles.

-Although their electrical impulses can also address your pain, EMS are primarily created for maintaining your muscle mass.
+Although their electrical impulses can also address your pain, EMS is primarily created for maintaining your muscle mass.

 EMS machines work better for very weak or atrophied muscles.
 When you contract your muscles on your own, without using these devices, you can only contract about a third of them, which doesn’t have great effects on their conditioning.